 Shin splints, also known as medial tibial stress syndrome (MTSS), is a common term that describes pain along the front of the shin bone in the lower leg.
 The condition generally occurs with physical activity due to excessive force or pull on the tibia (shin bone) and the connective tissue attaching the muscles to this bone.
 This then leads to inflammation and irritation of the tibia causing pain on the inside of the lower leg.
 In more severe cases, stress fractures or compartment syndrome can occur.

-Shin splints is generally an exercise induced injury caused by overuse of the lower leg muscles.
-It is more common in high impact sports or those involving a lot of running and jumping, such as basketball, netball, football.
-There are a number of factors which can increase a person’s risk of developing shin splints, including:
+Shin splints are generally exercise-induced injuries caused by the overuse of the lower leg muscles.
+It is more common in high impact sports or those involving a lot of running and jumping, such as basketball, netball, and football.
+Several factors can increase a person’s risk of developing shin splints, including:

-- Abnormal biomechanics, such as overpronation or malalignment of the lower leg
+- Abnormal biomechanics, such as overpronation “flat feet” or malalignment of the lower leg

 - Poor flexibility in the calf muscles and Achilles tendon

-- Recent increase in the intensity, duration, frequency or type of exercise
+- A recent increase in the intensity, duration, frequency or type of exercise

-- Inappropriate training surfaces- hard or uneven ground
+- Inappropriate training surfaces such as hard or uneven ground

 - High impact sports, such as running, netball, tennis, dancing or athletics